fundiddad/ST-OEOS/README.md

    The build process automatically performs the following:
    - Compiles the openOEOS player using Vue CLI (output to `dist/`)
    - Executes the `deploy.js` script
-   - Copies the `oeos-plugin-core/` directory to the SillyTavern extension folder
+   - Copies the complete plugin from `oeos-st-extension/`
-   - Copies the `dist/` build artifacts to the SillyTavern extension folder
+   - Merges the `dist/` build artifacts into the same folder

    Final output location:
    ```